 - Team Sports

 - Individual Sports

 - Fitness and Health

 - Outreach

-- Team Sports are offered for all children ages five and above in the following sports:
+Team Sports are offered for all children ages three and above in the following sports:

 - Baseball/T-Ball

 - Soccer

 - Basketball

-- A minimum of two additional teams sports offered at any time of the year based on community needs and interests (such as volleyball, dodge ball, lacrosse and tag football)
+- A minimum of two additional teams sports offered at any time of the year based on community needs and interests (such as volleyball, dodge ball, lacrosse and flag football)

-- Individual Sports are offered in at least three locally selected sports.
+Individual Sports are offered in at least three locally selected sports.
 A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.

-- Fitness and Health programs focus on nutrition education/counseling and health promotion.
+Fitness and Health programs focus on nutrition education/counseling and health promotion.
 These programs are implemented throughout the CYS system.

-- Nutrition, counseling or health activities/event

-- At least one other locally determined option (i.e. aerobics, swimming laps, weight lifting, running club, functional fitness, challenge courses, walking, jogging, hiking, etc.)
+- Nutrition, counseling or health activities/events. - At least three locally determined options (i.e. sports conditioning, yoga, weight lifting, running club, functional fitness, challenge courses, walking, jogging, hiking, etc.)

-Outreach programs are offered in CDC, SAC, MST and FCC in four areas throughout the year.
+Outreach programs are offered in CDC, SAC and MST in four areas throughout the year.
+Intramurals (SAC/MST)